Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 - Whether they should act as facilitators or entrepreneurs.
-In some cases, port authorities move beyond the pure facilitating role by entering into key investments, particularly when private investors show more reluctance to do so.
+In some cases, port authorities move beyond the pure facilitation role by entering into key investments, particularly when private investors show more reluctance to do so.

 While many port authorities are very active in implementing the green port concept, progress remains difficult in some areas, such as the large-scale implementation of cold ironing solutions for deep-sea vessels, or the greening of terminal concession procedures and agreements.

 Given the position of seaports as key nodes in global supply chains and logistics networks, it is tempting to push port authorities to take up a role as tax collectors for the related environmental damage.
 Policymakers should not force port authorities to act as the convenient tax collectors for greening supply chains at the supranational or national level.
-Any internalization of environmental costs should target the polluter at the source and cannot lead to an obligation for port authorities to punish for externalities or to reward environmental performance.
+Any internalization of environmental costs should target the polluter at source and cannot lead to an obligation for port authorities to punish for externalities or to reward environmental performance.
 Obviously, the above point does not imply that port authorities should refrain from launching such schemes on a voluntary basis, either individually or in collaboration with other ports.

 4. Green Port Governance and Stakeholders

-Stakeholders relations management has become an important part of port management and strategy (see Chapter 7.3).
+Stakeholder relations management has become an important part of port management and strategy (see Chapter 7.3).
 In dealing with stakeholders, port authorities can resort to effective environmental management, which includes: